ibm-cloud-docs/codeengine/deploy-job.md

    </tr>
    <tr>
    <td><code>--array-indices</code></td>
    <td>Specifies the indices of the instances that are used to run the job.
-Specify the list or range of indices separated by hyphens (-) or commas (,); for example, `1,3,6,9`, `1-5,7-8,10`, or `"1 - 10"`.
+Specify the list or range of indices that are separated by hyphens (-) or commas (,); for example, `1,3,6,9`, `1-5,7-8,10`, or `"1 - 10"`.
 This value is optional.
 The default value is <code>0</code>.</td>
    </tr>
    </tbody>
 </table>

 The `JOB_INDEX` environment variable is automatically injected into each instance of your job whenever the job is run.
-Each job run instance gets its own index from the array of indices specified when the job was created.
+Each job run instance gets its own index from the array of indices that were specified when the job was created.
 You can use `JOB_INDEX` with each instance of your job to find its ordinal position in the set of instances that are created.
-The environment variable key-value pair is key is set to `JOB_INDEX` and the value is one of the array indices that you specified with **Array indices**, for example `JOB_INDEX=2`.
+The environment variable key-value pair is set to `JOB_INDEX` and the value is one of the array indices that you specified with **Array indices**, for example `JOB_INDEX=2`.

 ### Resubmitting your job from the CLI
 {: #resubmit-job-cli}